awslabs/green-boost/docs/docs/getting-started/installation.md

 pnpm add -g gboost
 ```

-:::note
+:::info

-Commitment issues?
-No problem. use: `pnpm dlx gboost ...` wherever you see `gboost`
+Don't want to globally install? use: `pnpm dlx gboost ...` wherever you see `gboost`

 :::